qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-The Categorized Renderer is used to render all features from a layer, using an user-defined symbol whose aspect reflects the value of a selected feature`s attribute.
+The Categorized Renderer is used to render all features from a layer, using an user-defined symbol whose aspect reflects the value of a selected feature's attribute.
 The :guilabel:`Style` menu allows you to select:

 * The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen|